otam-mato/nodejs_mysql_web_app_docker/README.md

 <br>
 <br>

-## 4. Push the images to Docker hub
+## 4. Push the images to Docker Hub

 4.1. ```docker login``` Please use your DockerHub login and password.